mapbox/swot-simple/README.md

 **Returns** `boolean,String`, false, if the email is not educational. otherwise, a string describing the domain.

-**Returns** `boolean, String`, false, if the email is not educational. otherwise, a string describing the domain.

 ## Build Process

 swot's main data is transformed by `build.js`.
 The list of tlds is transformed